 My grandkids and I have such fun playing ball tag in their back yard.
 I love to find intriguing balls to play with.
 Today, it was one of the giant plastic play balls for kids.
 They had helped me pick it out a couple of weeks ago.
-I lobbied for pink for Pink Saturday.
-It was the grandBOYS though, so this granny nanny lost that one.
+I lobbied for pink.
+It was the grandBOYS though, so red it was. 🙂

 Here’s a photo with one of their basketballs to show you the size difference!
 This was the first time we had used one of these for ball tag.
 It was quite interesting.
 Due to the size, it is slower when thrown.
 Meaning it was MUCH harder to catch those grandchildren!
 I don’t know if you can you see the dust – it definitely got a good workout!